jqluong/academic-kickstart/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a second year applied mathematics graduate student at UCLA.
+I am a third year applied mathematics graduate student at UCLA.
 I am interested in the mathematics arising from engineering applications, such as control theory, dynamical systems, and partial differential equations.
 I have completed all of my required qualifying exams (Basic, Applied Differential Equations, Numerical Analysis).
 This summer I was working on the [UCLA CAM REU](https://www.math.ucla.edu/~bertozzi/WORKFORCE/REU2022Topics.html) doing research in particle laden flow, and continuing that research currently.

 I completed my undergraduate degree at Fresno State in 2021, studying pure mathematics and mechanical engineering.